 If you are having trouble using this selection tool then you might consider changing the contrast of the image which is also located on the top panel.
 As higher the contrast of your image better will be the accuracy of your selection.
 If you are working on a bit washed out the image then I will advise you to set the contrast value lower as this tool works precisely on higher contrast images.

-There is another option called Width which is also located on the top panel.
+There is another option called Width which is also located on the option bar.
 This option determines how big the cursor circle will be.
-It means, Photoshop will go ahead and look for the edge of the selection you are trying to grab within that circle, therefore if your circle is big then we can go quicker and make the selection.
+It means, Adobe Photoshop will go ahead and look for the edge of the selection you are trying to grab within that circle, therefore if your circle is big then we can go quicker and make the selection.
 But one problem arises in doing so; if you have less defined edges it will be harder to grab the edges of your image.
 So, in this case, use a cursor of small size.

-Quick selection tool:
+Quick selection tool

 This tool is quite self-explanatory; it is to make a quick selection.
 Although we can’t get a well-defined selection out of this it but gives a good base to create a detailed selection.

-If we start dragging down the cursor while selecting the quick selection tool we can see that Photoshop automatically starts finding areas that are similar to what we are dragging around.
+If we start dragging down the cursor while selecting the quick selection tool we can see that Adobe Photoshop automatically starts finding areas that are similar to what we are dragging around.